-Now let’s take a short digression (well, it might look like a digression, but just watch).
-There is a nutrient that, when Dr Sam Chachoua first went looking for it because one of his patients really needed it, was super expensive.
-It was in the early nineties and Sam paid over $500.00 for enough to keep one of his heart patients alive for a month or two.
+Now let’s take a short digression (well, it might look like a digression, but just hear me out).
+There is a nutrient that, when Dr Sam Chachoua first went looking for it, because one of his patients really needed it, was super expensive.
+This was in the early nineties, and Sam paid over $500.00 for enough to keep one of his heart patients alive for a month or two.
 Dr Sam told me that he was just glad his patient was well off.

 If our mitochondria are malfunctioning and dying, well, dammit, so are we.
 You can’t survive if your cells can’t produce energy.
 And, by the way, this is one reason I call Statin Drugs fraud.
 Statins stop the body from both producing and from using CoQ10.
-Besides, cholesterol doesn’t cause heart disease and it is cognitive protective.
+Besides, cholesterol does not cause heart disease, and it is cognitive protective.
 [Ref]